 Being bipolar and happy

 In this chapter, Dr. Marchand writes that, “Mindfulness can teach you to view your illness as a gift.”
 While it seems that what he’s trying to say is that there are things we gain from our illness experience, in my mind calling it a gift makes light of the very real pain and suffering people with mental illness and their loved ones experience.
-Acceptance of the illness can be a powerful thing, and can allow us to see that there are things we gain from our illness, but that is very different from framing it as a gift.
+Acceptance of the illness can be a powerful thing, but that is very different from framing it as a gift.

 So in the end, for me the irksome in this book tended to drown out the good, but I still believe in the benefits of mindfulness, and I’m going to continue to work on incorporating it into my life.